-Actuarial Assumptions: The net pension liability as of June 30, 2020, was determined based on an actuarial valuation prepared as of June 30, 2019, using the following actuarial assumptions:
+Actuarial Assumptions: The net pension liability as of June 30, 2021, was determined based on an actuarial valuation prepared as of June 30, 2020, using the following actuarial assumptions:

-- Actuarial cost method-Entry Age Normal - Inflation-2.50% - Future Ad Hoc cost-of-living increases-None - Salary increases-Composed of 3.25% wage inflation, including 2.50% price inflation, plus a service-related component ranging from 0.00% to 8.00% based on years of service. - Investment rate of return-7.50% - Retirement age-Experience-based table of rates based on age, service, and gender.
-Adopted by the Board in May 2015 in conjunction with the 5-year experience study for the period ending June 30, 2014. - Mortality rates after retirement-Males: RP-2000 Combined Healthy Mortality Table for Males with White Collar Adjustments.
-Generational mortality improvements in accordance with Scale BB from table's base year of 2000.
-Females: GRS Southwest Region Teacher Mortality Table, scaled at 105%.
-Generational mortality improvements in accordance with Scale BB from the table's base year of 2012. - Mortality rates for active members-RP-2000 Employee Mortality tables, with male rates multiplied by 60% and female rates multiplied by 50%.
+- Actuarial cost method-Entry Age Normal - Inflation-2.25% - Future Ad Hoc cost-of-living increases-None - Salary increases-Composed of 2.25% wage inflation, plus 0.75% productivity increase rate, plus step-rate promotional increase for members with less than 25 years of service. - Investment rate of return-7.00% - Retirement age-Experience-based table of rates based on age, service, and gender.
+Adopted by the Board in July 2020 in conjunction with the five-year experience study for the period ending June 30, 2019. - Mortality rates after retirement-Males and females: 2020 GRS Southwest Region Teacher Mortality Table.
+Generational mortality improvements with the Ultimate MP scales are projected from the year 2020. - Mortality rates for active members-Pub-2010 Teachers Active Employee Mortality Table.
+Generational mortality improvements in accordance with the Ultimate MP scales are projected from the year 2010.

-The target asset allocation and best estimates of arithmetic expected real rates of return for each major asset class as of June 30, 2019, are summarized in the following table:
+The target asset allocation and best estimates of arithmetic expected real rates of return for each major asset class as of June 30, 2020, are summarized in the following table: